 Unlike intraday trading, if you buy a share but do not sell it on the same trading day, it is called delivery trading.
-In delivery trading, the stocks you buy get credited to your demat account.
+In delivery trading, the stocks you buy get credited to your Demat.
 You hold it for as long as you want, for days, months, or years before selling it.
 Thus, you continue to have ownership of these stocks.
-In delivery trading, investors consider the long-term price movement of the stocks to book profits rather than its price fluctuations within the day.
+In delivery trading, investors consider the long-term price movement of the stocks to book profits rather than their price fluctuations within the day.

 Additional Read: How to open demat account online